Local man plays Secret Santa and pays nearly $30,000 worth of layaways for military families

 "To have a random stranger do that for me... oh my gosh.
 My heart is beating out of my chest right now," said Tremaine Burke.

-Burke came in to pay for two layaways, one of them belonged to her husband she was trying to secretly pay.
+Burke came in to pay for two layaways; one of them belonged to her husband she was trying to secretly pay.
 She sent her husband out of the customer service area and pulled out her credit card.
 Then, Hillier surprised her by saying he was going to pay her layaway.

 "It feels really good to give back to the men and women who serve our country," said Hillier.
 "To see their faces, to see the tears in their eyes brought a lot of joy to me."

-Celsa Rucker walked into the store feeling stressed.
-But she walked out with gratitude.
+Celsa Rucker walked into the store feeling stressed, but she walked out with gratitude.

+Related: Community sponsors Secret Santa for more than 200 children in Chesapeake

 "Merry Christmas!
 I'm paying your layaway," said Hillier as he walked toward Rucker with his arms open.